liujos/miniarm/README.md

 - All data processing instructions
 - Branch with and without link
 - Single word/byte data transfers
-- Multiplication with and without accumulate
+- Multiplication

-## Installation
+## How to Build

+'''
+cd miniarm/assembler
+'''